 General Presentation & Grooming:

 - Cleanliness & Tidiness: Ensure your clothes are clean, wrinkle-free, and well-maintained.
 Your overall appearance should be neat and tidy, including well-groomed hair and nails.
-Have no unclean nails or hands.

 - Scent: Opt for a light or no fragrance.
 Avoid strong perfumes, colognes, or body sprays, as these can be distracting or cause discomfort for others.

-- Tattoos: ensure tattoos maintain a neutral and professional appearance, cover up any that don’t meet these criteria, if possible.
+- Tattoos: Ensure tattoos maintain a neutral and professional appearance.
+Cover up any that don’t meet these criteria, if possible.

 Your Attire: